-The department offers a Bachelor of Science in Mechanical Engineering (BSME) , Mechanical Polymer Engineering (BSMPE), and Aerospace Systems Engineering (BSASE).
+The department offers a Bachelor of Science in Mechanical Engineering (BSME) and Aerospace Systems Engineering (BSASE).
 The undergraduate program is accredited by the Accreditation Board for Engineering and Technology (ABET).
 Specialization certificates are available in motion and control and polymer engineering.
 There is a Master of Science in Mechanical Engineering and an Interdisciplinary Ph.D. in Engineering as well.

 The undergraduate program prepares the student for industry and advanced education.
 Teamwork, communication skills, and professional development are emphasized.
 The program strives to produce a highly competent engineer that behaves ethically.

-Undergraduates have general, mechanical, polymer (for BSMPE), and aerospace (for BSASE) engineering requirements.
-Core courses include the topics of thermodynamics, mechanics, dynamics (solid and fluid), metallurgy, heat transfer, mold design, control systems, polymers, and aerospace.
+Undergraduates have general, mechanical, and aerospace (for BSASE) engineering requirements.
+Core courses include the topics of thermodynamics, mechanics, dynamics (solid and fluid), metallurgy, heat transfer, control systems, and aerospace.
 There are many electives available on the topics listed in the scope and purpose section.

 The master's program offers either a thesis or non-thesis option.
-Areas of study include mechanics (solid, fluid, tire), heat transfer, energy systems, controls, dynamics, design, manufacturing, material science, and nanoscale materials and mechanics.
+Areas of study include energy systems, microscale device design, manufacturing, material science, and nanoscale materials and mechanics.
 Many of the undergraduate courses are available at the graduate level, as well as advanced study of these topics.
-Courses in tribology, microscale device design, structural damage detection and monitoring, and expert systems are available.
+Courses in tribology and structural damage detection and monitoring are available.